Test Complete

 • Ascending large colon, beginning at the cecum, where the appendix is.

-• In women, the right ovary and right fallopian tube (uterus is a midline organ).
+• (in women) the right ovary and right fallopian tube (uterus is a midline organ).

 Appendix